Rudi Gernreich – The Total Look

 The Body Infamous

-Gernreich was infamous for designs that drew attention to the female form but was right in the thick of the women’s liberation movement, even designing a more comfortable bra without wire and featuring a front closure.
+Infamous for designs that drew attention to the female form, Gernreich was nevertheless right in the thick of the women’s liberation movement, even designing a more comfortable bra without wire and featuring a front closure.
 Known for his body-baring swimsuits there was a wonderful array of styles on display.

 Of course, you can’t talk about swimsuits without mentioning his most famous design, the monokini; a topless bathing suit that caused a sensation in 1964.
 Moffit’s beautiful photo modeling the suit is one of the most famous fashion photographs of all time.